Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 **The Business Strategy Here?**

 I'm not chasing short-term profit.
 I'm building long-term reputation.
 Next time I release something, you'll remember this.
-You'll think, "RagNarok doesn't cut corners.
+You'll think, "RNK doesn't cut corners.
 This will be solid."
 And that trust?
 That's worth way more than a quick sale.

 You can't fake quality.
 But you *can* demonstrate it.
 That's exactly what I'm doing.